ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 Does changing the mass affect the acceleration?
 Should it?
 :::

-3. Using the height b, leg span D, some trigonometry, and vector analysis, calculate g, the acceleration of gravity.
+3. Using the height b, leg span D, some trigonometry, and vector analysis, calculate g, the acceleration due to gravity.

-(To do this, you must first determine the angle θ.
-You can find θ by using b and D, given above.
-Once you have determined θ, use what you know about vectors to calculate the value of g from the glider’s acceleration.
-You may find some of the equations on the math sheet at the end of this lab to be helpful.)
+- - To do this, you must first determine the angle $\theta$.
+Again, you can (and should have!) find $\theta$ by using $b$ and $D$.
+Once you have determined $\theta$, use what you know about vectors to calculate the value of $g$ from the glider’s acceleration.
+You may find some of the equations on the math sheet, at the end of this lab,helpful.

-To get to the acceleration, $\theta$ must first be determined.
-The angle θ can be obtained by using b and D, where b is the height of the block and D is the distance between the airtrack's legs.
-Once $\theta$ has been determined, use what you know about vectors to calculate the acceleration.

 ::: Question
 How does this number compare to the accepted value (to two sig figs) of $g=-9.8$ m/s$^2$?